wetryingtodorock/getblock-docs/en/rpc-service/kcc/ws/kcc_web3_clientVersion.md

 ---
-title: kcc:web3_clientVersion \[WebSocket\]
+title: web3_clientVersion - KuCoin Community Chain
-description: Returns the current client version.
+description: Example code for the web3_clientVersion ws method. Сomplete guide on how to use web3_clientVersion ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters